How to Cut Energy Bills With Home Solar

 Some houses are built on idyllic landscapes, overlooking large farms and barns, in rural areas with unstable or non-existent electricity supply.

 In these situations, you need an off-grid solar system with a battery system to use electricity generated from your system all the time, and not rely on external power lines.
+These are not an uncommon an most people think however, with many homes in the country and even a few in cities making a choice to become energy independent.

 What Is the Feed-In Tariff?